jtanderson2/secure-transport-lab/README.md

 ## Modular Deployment

-Components can be deployed individually from their folders:
+Components can be deployed individually from their respective folders:

 - `hubs`, `spokes`, `remotes`
 - `fortigates`